 Regardless of how everything next year turns out the Mariners have added yet another very strong piece to their ever growing farm system.
 One that has the potential slide into the top-10 rankings.

-Topics: Francisco Martinez
+Tags: Francisco Martinez